Filing for Spouse Visa in USA

-The spouse visa is incredibly complex, with various routes available, stringent eligibility and process requirements and long processing times.
+Applying for US spouse visa can quickly become complex, with various routes available, stringent eligibility and process requirements and long processing times.

 In this article, we look at the main immigration options if both spouses (non-US national married to a US citizen or US permanent resident) are living in the US.
 Different processes will apply for non-US spouses living and applying for a spouse visa from outside the US.

 There will be many other considerations when examining the best spousal route for your circumstances, such as whether you have children, your non-US spouse’s nationality and current US immigration status.
 Taking professional advice is the safest way to ensure you explore all options and proceed with the best route for you and your family.

 Both partners already living lawfully in the US